The Jan. 6 committee has postponed its Wednesday hearing and will next meet Thursday

 The committee's next hearing will take place Thursday, June 16.

+Jan.
+6 committee member Pete Aguilar said the hearing would likely be moved to next week, although he cautioned that the calendar continues to be fluid.

-The panel scheduled seven total hearings to discuss the findings of a months-long investigation into the connection between former President Donald Trump's voter fraud conspiracy claims and the insurrection on the Capitol on January 6, 2020.
+The panel scheduled seven total hearings throughout June to discuss their months-long investigation into the connection between former President Donald Trump's voter fraud conspiracy claims and the insurrection on the Capitol on Jan.
+6, 2020.

 It is unclear how the postponement of Wednesday's hearing will impact the planned focus for each hearing the panel laid out last week.